 Kering regularly renews and updates the risk assessments described above in order to ensure that the controls in place adequately mitigate relevant human rights risks throughout its operations and supply chains worldwide, including with respect to forced and child labor.
-In this respect, Kering is currently updating the 2021 risk assessment described above to cover the operations of additional Houses.
+In this respect, as described above, Kering is currently completing the update of the 2021 risk assessment started in 2023.